The Origin of Sound Damping in Amorphous Solids: Defects and Beyond: Results

 To estimate the contribution to damping due to areas without defects, we calculate sound attenuation in the Rayleigh regime using the plane waves of the Debye model instead of the eigenvectors of the Hessian matrix.
-In this calculation we use the same non-affine force field and we do not change the frequencies corresponding to the eigenvectors.
+For this calculation we use the same non-affine force field and we do not change the frequencies corresponding to the eigenvectors.
 We are interested in the effects of changing the eigenvector structure alone, which removes our defects.

-Shown in Fig.~\ref{defect}(b) is the Rayleigh scaling coefficient obtained from the fits to the full theory, $B_3$ (black circles), and the coefficient obtained from the calculation that uses plane waves instead of the actual eigenvectors, $B_3^{\text{pw}}$ (red squares).
-For $T_p = 0.03$ this procedure gives $B_3^{\text{pw}} = 0.018\pm0.002$.
-This value is statistically the same as the one calculated using the eigenvectors of the Hessian, indicating that defects do not play a role in sound damping for our $T_p = 0.03$ glasses.
-With decreasing stability the plane wave approximation becomes less accurate.
-It significantly underestimates sound damping in our poorly annealed glass.
+Shown in Fig.~\ref{defect}\textbf{(B)} is the Rayleigh scaling coefficient obtained from the fits to the full theory, $B_3$ (black circles), and the coefficient obtained from the calculation that uses plane waves instead of the actual eigenvectors, $B_3^{\text{pw}}$ (red squares).
+For $T_p = 0.03$ this procedure gives $B_3^{\text{pw}} = 0.018\pm0.002$, which is statistically the same as the one calculated using the eigenvectors of the Hessian.
+Therefore, defects do not play a role in sound damping for our $T_p = 0.03$ glasses.
+The increase in $B_3^{\text{pw}}$ with increasing $T_p$ is due to an increase in the average magnitude of the non-affine forces with increasing $T_p$.
+With decreasing stability the plane wave approximation becomes less accurate, and largely underestimates sound damping in our poorly annealed glass.

 The resulting picture is that non-affine forces, \textit{i.e.} non-zero values of $\Xi_n$, are important in the understanding of sound damping in the harmonic approximation.
 The magnitude of sound attenuation is set by two contributions, one coming from defects and another one that originating from defect-free areas.
-The defect contribution dominates for moderately to poorly stable glasses, which includes all glasses studied in computer simulations before the development of the swap algorithm.
+The defect contribution dominates for moderately to poorly annealed glasses.